reeshmaa-av/AI-Based-Customer-Behavior-Campaign-Prediction-System/README.md

 # AI-Based-Customer-Behavior-Campaign-Prediction-System
-Overview
+# Overview

-This capstone project analyzes customer purchasing behavior and evaluates the effectiveness of retail marketing campaigns using transactional, demographic, coupon, and promotional data from the Dunnhumby "The Complete Journey" dataset.
+This project analyzes customer purchasing behavior and evaluates the effectiveness of retail marketing campaigns using transactional, demographic, coupon, and promotional data from the Dunnhumby "The Complete Journey" dataset.

 The objective is to determine whether promotional campaigns drive long-term customer loyalty or simply create short-term increases in sales.
 Using machine learning, uplift modeling, recommendation systems, and customer engagement analysis, the project provides data-driven insights to improve marketing ROI and customer targeting strategies.

-Business Problem
+# Business Problem

 Retailers invest significant resources in promotional campaigns, discounts, and coupons.
 However, many organizations struggle to determine: